No. 11 USC beats No. 14 Stanford 31-28 for Pac-12 title | New Country 923

 STANFORD: Love ran for 125 yards and had his FBS-record 12th run of at least 50 yards that set up K.J.
 Costello’s 11-yard TD pass to Kaden Smith that cut USC’s lead to 24-21 late in the third quarter.
 Costello added a 28-yard TD pass to Smith with 2:09 remaining but wasn’t nearly consistent enough to keep pace with Darnold.
 Costello finished 10 for 22 for 192 yards.

 USC: The Trojans had a balanced offensive performance with Pittman catching seven passes for 146 yards and Jones doing solid work on the ground.
 The defense came up with the big stop at the goal line.
-But it probably won’t be enough to overcome the earlier losses at Washington State and Notre Dame to lift the Trojans into the playoff even if they get help Saturday.
+But it probably won’t be enough to overcome the earlier losses at Washington State and Notre Dame to lift the Trojans into the playoff.

 UP NEXT

-Both teams will get their bowl bids on Sunday with USC likely headed to the Fiesta Bowl and Stanford expected to go to the Holiday Bowl.
+Both teams will get their bowl bids on Sunday with USC likely headed to the Fiesta Bowl and Stanford expected to go to the Holiday or Alamo bowl.

 More AP college football: collegefootball.ap.org and twitter.com/AP_Top25